- Home

 - 3

-In a large mixing bowl, combine the shredded chicken, mayonnaise, buffalo sauce, garlic powder, onion powder, salt, and black pepper.
-Add the nutritional yeast if using, and fold in the sliced green onions.
+In a large mixing bowl, combine the shredded chicken, avocado oil mayonnaise (or regular mayonnaise if preferred), sugar-free buffalo sauce, garlic powder, onion powder, salt, and black pepper.
 Mix everything thoroughly until the chicken is evenly coated and the mixture is well combined.
 Taste and adjust seasoning, adding more hot sauce for extra heat or salt to enhance flavor.

 - 4

-Divide the buffalo chicken mixture evenly among the six pepper halves, using about ⅔ to ¾ cup of filling per pepper.
+Divide the buffalo chicken mixture evenly among the six pepper halves, using about two-thirds to three-quarters cup of filling per pepper.
 Pack the filling firmly into each pepper cavity, mounding it slightly on top for generous portions.

 - 5